Growth in edge computing could generate new revenue opportunities for operators

 The report – Telcos and edge computing: opportunity, threat or distraction? reveals network operators will play a pivotal role in the creation of new revenue services from edge computing.

-Omdia, formerly Ovum, says specifically that mobile and wireline operators can build a platform for the development of edge services while saving massively on costs by combining existing cell tower networks with central offices and aggregation points such as edge data centres.
+Omdia, formerly Ovum, says specifically that mobile and wireline operators can build a platform for the development of edge services while saving massively on costs by combining existing cell tower networks with central offices and aggregation points such as edge data centers.

 “The growth at the edge opens opportunities for telecom providers to develop new services related to 5G, IoT and other innovative technologies,” explains Gary Niederpruem, chief strategy and development officer of Vertiv.